SitangshuIIITA/Automatic-Quantum-Espresso-to-YAMBO-scripts-in-HPC/README.md

 #### Quantum Espresso (QE) DFT input script generation:
 This section will take care of "relax", "electronic stabilities", "scf" (both with and without spin-orbit calculation), "nscf (by default (both with spin-orbit calculation)" and "bands (with orbitals)", "phonon dispersion" and "double nscf" calculations automatically.

 1. In the input_relax.sh file inside \work_dir, modify lines 7-52 as per your input.
 You may add other QE flags also.
-Pay attention to the variables inside \core_file/QE_VAR/QE_variables.
+Pay attention to the variables inside \core_file/QE_VAR/QE_variables.sh script.
 2. Scroll down and change line 67-70.
 Dont delete "|".
 Maintain the format.

 #### Assigning variables for HPC processors & Quantum Espresso: